-I wrote all of the copy on this site, including the summaries for the shorts and the novels.
+I wrote all of the copy on this site, including the summaries for the short stories and the novels.
 I wanted to keep an approachable vibe that gave an idea of the voice readers could expect from my fiction.

 independent soap shop

-I chose images that felt natural, that the client had supplied, or that gave off a feeling of witchcraft, except for the "In Soap We Trust" image in the client's about page; it was more about showing the political nature of the shop owner and the politics inherent to soap and hygiene, both of which are important to the client as a soap shop owner.
+I chose images that felt natural, that the client had supplied, or that gave off a feeling of witchcraft, except for the "In Soap We Trust" image on the client's about page; that image was more about showing the political nature of the shop owner and the politics inherent to soap and hygiene, both of which are important to the client as a soap shop owner.

 Including the descriptions for the books, I wrote all the copy.

 Bear Essentials Editing

 I wanted to keep a simple design that focused on adding color and interest with large photos, especially ones that focused on workspaces, coffee, books, and literature; they all capture the feeling I want to embody as an editor: approachable, comfortable, but professional.
 I used bold fonts to add visual interest and because they gave off a vibe that reminds me of sci-fi or low fantasy, which are genres I work in primarily.
 The colors are soft blues and minty greens to fit with the bear icon, to keep from distracting the eye from the photos I chose, and to add softness to the otherwise monotone main palette.

 Clients are putting their trust in me to help make their writing better, so I put testimonials and the FAQs upfront on the home page, giving them the tools necessary for settling their doubts.